apache/nuttx-apps/README.txt

 	- exec_nuttapp_proto.h	Entry points, prototype function
 	- exec_nuttapp_list.h	Application specific information and requirements

+The build occurs in several phases as different build targets are executed:
-Information is collected during the make .depend process.
+(1) contex, (2) depend, and (3) default (all).
+Application information is collected during the make context build phase.

 To execute an application function: